jeroencvlier/streamlit-webpage-portfolio/assets/portfolio/experience.md

 June 2021 - Present

-At Flash, I play a key role in creating machine-learning models such as time series analysis for outlier detections for fraud prevention, as well as detecting traders with a high risk of churn by implementing various strategies for prevention.
-I also help define the company's data science workflow and the automation of CI/CD pipelines using Docker and Azure.
+At Flash, I play a key role in creating machine-learning models, including time series analysis for fraud prevention.
+Additionally, I identify traders at high risk of churn and implement various preventative strategies, using A/B testing to optimise retention strategies.
+I also helped define the company's data science workflow and automated CI/CD pipelines using Docker and Azure.

 <div class='StyledHR'></div>